 Symptoms Carpal Tunnel Syndrome

-Carpal tunnel syndrome causes tingling and numbness in the hands.
-Sometimes, the symptoms are also felt in the forearm.
+Carpal tunnel syndrome causes tingling and numbness in the hands and also sometimes felt in the forearm.
 This condition appears gradually in a few weeks.
 CTS symptoms tend to get worse at night.
 Hanging or shaking hands can help reduce pain and tingling.

 The following are common symptoms of CTS: Numbness, tingling, and pain in the thumb and first three fingers of the hand.
 Pain and burning that spread to the arms.
 Wrist pain at night.
 Weakness in the muscles of the hand.